traumverloren/haute-codeture/haute-codeture.md

 A lightweight messaging protocol optimized for high-latency or unreliable networks

+^Invented in 1999

-^Born in 1999, where needed a solution that allowed for minimal battery loss and minimal bandwidth connecting oil pipelines over satellite connection.
+^Need a solution that allowed for minimal battery loss and minimal bandwidth connecting sensors over satellite connection.

 ---